Irash-Perera/PlateVisionAI/readme.md

 Finally, a new button will appear to view the final output.
 Click on the button to view the final output.

-Instead of sending the input through a pipeline without any user interaction, I have designed the app to allow the user to interact with the app and view the results at each stage.
+Instead of sending the input through a pipeline without any user interaction, I have designed the app allowing the user to interact with the app and view the results at each stage.
 This will help the user to understand the process and the results better.

 The pre-trained model which has been used to detect license plates is only trained on UK license plates.
 Therefore, the model may not work as expected when detecting license plates from other countries.
 <table>